The last legacy of the Sicilian nobility, the island’s Baroque leaves an indelible mark in your memory

-In Palermo, an authentic interpreter of the most refined and elegant baroque was undoubtedly Giacomo Serpotta.
-He was a sculptor and decorator who became famous for his moldings and developed the revolutionary technique of allustratura, that he also shared with his brother Giuseppe and his son Procopio.
-Among his works, the most valuable are: the Oratorio di Santa Cita and the Oratorio del Rosario, the Church of San Domenico and the Church of St. Francesco of Assisi.
+In Palermo, one genuine interpreter of more refined and elegant Baroque was undoubtedly Giacomo Serpotta, a sculptor and interior decorator who became famous for his stuccos, made with the revolutionary marble-polishing technique he designed, allustratura, which he shared with his brother Giuseppe and his son Procopio.
+His other finest works are the,Oratorio di Santa Cita and the Oratorio del Rosario, the Chiesa di San Domenico and the Chiesa di San Francesco d’Assisi.

 The brothers Giuseppe and Giacomo Serpotta decorated the small Cappella Palatina in the Castello dei Ventimiglia in Castelbuono, near Palermo.